ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 separated plain-text list of DMARC URIs; OPTIONAL).
-A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [@!RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.  (#verifying-external-destinations) discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [@!RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.
+The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
 A